Porsche Boxster and Cayman: Special Edition

-Fourth generation: 718 Boxster/Cayman (982) (2016–present)
+Fourth generation: 982 Boxster/Cayman (2016–present)

 With the new 982-generation, the marketing designation of the Boxster and Cayman was changed to Porsche 718, a nod to Porsche's racing heritage that won the Targa Florio race in 1959 and 1960.
 Because the 718 Cayman / Boxster has lost two cylinders, going from a naturally aspirated flat-6 engine to a turbocharged flat-4 engine, the name is meant to evoke a racing series that was won by a light car which outmaneuvered the cars with more powerful engines.

 The timeline of the 718 release started in 2016, with first model availability scheduled for June.
-The 718 base models featured two new horizontally-opposed flat-4 turbocharged engines of 2.0-litre and 2.5-litre displacements with increased torque and horsepower along with lower fuel consumption.
+The 718 base models featured two new horizontally opposed flat-4 turbocharged engines of 2.0-litre and 2.5-litre displacements with increased torque and horsepower along with lower fuel consumption.
 The S model's turbocharger utilises Variable Turbine Geometry (VTG) technology.
 The Boxster S could accelerate from 0–97 km/h in 4.1 seconds, and the Cayman S in 3.9 seconds.
 In October 2017, the GTS models were announced with their 2.5-litre engines upgraded to 272 kW.

 In 2020, the GTS 4.0 model of both the Boxster and the Cayman was released with a new engine, a slightly de-tuned version of the 4.0-litre naturally aspirated six-cylinder boxer engine found in the GT4.
-In the GTS 4.0 trim the engine is rated at 294 kW and 420 Nm of torque.
-The GTS comes standard with a six-speed manual gearbox, -20 mm sport suspension and a mechanical limited slip differential.
+In the GTS 4.0 trim the engine is rated at 294 kW and 420 Nm of torque while the GT4 engine has 309 kW.
+The GTS comes standard with a six-speed manual gearbox, -20 mm sport suspension with adaptive dampers and a mechanical limited-slip differential.

 The exterior of the 718 Boxster and Cayman is very similar to the third generation, in fact more of an evolution than a redesign.
 The most notable changes are to the rear of the car, which now has a long black-trim bar across the rear connecting the two taillights.
 The headlights and bumper are also heavily reworked.
 On the sides, the mirrors have been redesigned, taking cue from the SportDesign mirrors on the GT3.
-Porsche also began offering additional exterior color options including Miami Blue, Chalk, and Graphite Blue Metallic.
+Porsche also began offering additional exterior colour options including Miami Blue, Chalk, and Graphite Blue Metallic.

 The interior remains very similar to the 981 Cayman / Boxster and the 991.2 generation of the Porsche 911.
 The main change is the new PCM 4.0 infotainment system, which replaces the PCM 3.1.
 The steering wheel comes with a mode selector switch that includes a selection of Sports and Sports Plus driving modes, resulting in snappier throttle response at the cost of fuel efficiency.
-Overall, the most prominent design features of the 981 Cayman / Boxster remain, including large air induction ports on the side, and the prominent horizontal aluminum piece used for adding oil and coolant in the trunk.
+Overall, the most prominent design features of the 981 Cayman / Boxster remain, including large air induction ports on the side, and the prominent horizontal aluminium piece used for adding oil and coolant in the boot.